home contacts

 * Hiking and bird watching are other activities well suited to Maskenthine Lake.

-* Winter sports available
+* Winter sports are available.

 Arboretum and Native Plant Display

 An arboretum is an area maintained for growing trees, shrubs, vines, prairie and woodland plants.
 The Maskenthine Arboretum is a collection of native and exotic tree species planted in a natural arrangement.
-Established in 1976, the area is used by schools and other groups for nature study and general enjoyment.
+Established in 1976, the area is used by schools and other groups for nature studies and general enjoyment.

-In 1988 a native plant display was constructed just south of the arboretum,.
+In 1988, a native plant display was constructed just south of the arboretum.
 Plants are obtained from the Nebraska Statewide Arboretum, and new species are added each year.

 Sediment Trap